envico801/Master-the-Coding-Interview-Data-Structures-Algorithms/anki/README.md

 A: A Trie is a unique type of tree that is an efficient infromation retrieval data structure.
 It commonly uses alphabetical characters to store data, like words.
 Often used to implement auto-correct for typing.
 In most cases it can outperform BSTs, hash tables and most others data structures.
 It will depend on what type of search we are doing

+### 11. Data Structures: Graphs

+#### C1

+Q: What is a Graph?
+A: A Graph is a non-linear data structure consisting of nodes and edges.
+The nodes are sometimes referred to as vertices and the edges are lines or arcs that connect any two nodes in the graph.
+Technically Trees and Linked Lists are types of a Graph.

 ---

 TARGET DECK: Javascript::Interview::ADSA - Master the coding interview data structures algorithms - andrei neagoie